athuras/talks/aggressive.markdown

 ## In Summary
-1. Everything I've said is unabiguously correct
+1. Everything I've said is unambiguously correct
 2. Type away your problems (get it?!)
 3. Properties are easy to test, so please do.